Rangi42/polishedcrystal/README.md

 * Add animations for new moves
 * Use event-exclusive moves and RBY-only TMs to pad out learnsets, or use some as location-exclusives
 * Find the Old Sea Map in the ruins of Pokémon Mansion on Cinnabar Island, and use it to reach Faraway Island and catch Mew
-* Fissure → Avalanche (TM 72) (10 PP, 60 power, 100% accuracy, -4 priority, double damage if user is damaged in same turn) (TM 52 is Avalanche)
 * Add move tutors for Earth Power, Seed Bomb, Zen Headbutt, Iron Head, Hyper Voice, and Aqua Tail
 * Modern battle mechanics:
    * http://smogon.site/forums/threads/gsc-mechanics.3542417/